richardschoen/commonpowerup2023/remotedatabaseaccess/readme.md

 ### Install MySql Python Client
 pip3 install PyMySql

-# AppServer4RPG Samples for Remote Database Access

-## ARDSAMP01R - Read QCUSTCDT table from MariaDB using embedded RPG SQL
-This sample uses the AppServer4RPG to connect to a remote MariaDB database and query the QCUSTCDT table.

-# JDBCR4 Samples for Remote Database Access
+# Method 1 - JDBCR4 Samples for Remote Database Access

 ## JDBC01C/JDBC01R - Use JDBC and Java from RPG to read data from MariaDB version of QCUSTCDT table.
 This sample reads data from MariaDB table QCUSTCDT and displays it.